back to The Kabbalistic Tree of Life

 The Tree of Life and the Four Worlds

 The Four Worlds relate to the Tree of Life in different ways.
-They are all equaly valid and the different system are just different ways to look at the same thing, like a diamond that shows different colors under different angles of view.
+They are all equally valid and the different system are just different ways to look at the same thing, like a diamond that shows different colors under different angles of view.

 The Tree of Life and the Four Worlds